 When we were in Bali and were doing our research about how much accommodation would cost in Australia, we decided to try our luck by making an account on trustedhousesitters.com, a house sitting website that connects house owners with interested house sitters.

 We were already thinking of doing this for months, but never found the right place and time to actually make it worth of setting up an account on one of the house sitting websites.
 Until now…

 We checked the availabilities of house sitting assignments and found one that looked great in Albany, WA.
 The description didn’t explain much really.
-A bit of information about Tigger, the dog we had to care off, and about the area.
-But we didn’t have an idea how the house looked like, except for one picture that showed the garden and the back of the house.
+A bit of information about Tigger, the dog we had to take care of, and about the area.
+But we didn’t have an idea of how the house looked like, except for one picture that showed the garden and the back of the house.

-Still, this little information and words like ‘lovely beaches’, ‘rural area’, and ‘the dog loves rides on the motorbike’ convinced us to send in our application.
+Still, this little information and words like ‘lovely beaches’, ‘rural area’, and ‘the dog love rides on the motorbike’ convinced us to send in our application.